2010 Major League Baseball postseason: (1) Philadelphia Phillies vs. (3) Cincinnati Reds

 This was the second postseason meeting between the Reds and Phillies.
 They last met in the NLCS in 1976, which the Reds won in a sweep en route to winning back-to-back World Series titles.
 This time, the Phillies returned the favor, sweeping the Reds to advance to the NLCS for the third year in a row.

 This series was notable for a no-hitter thrown by Roy Halladay in Game 1, the first no-hitter in the postseason since Don Larsen's perfect game in the 1956 World Series.
-In Game 2, the Reds held a 4–0 lead, but the Phillies would rally with seven unanswered runs in the bottom the fifth, sixth, seventh, and eighth respectively to win and take a 2–0 series lead headed to Cincinnati.
+In Game 2, the Reds held a 4–0 lead, but the Phillies would rally with seven unanswered runs across the bottom the fifth, sixth, seventh, and eighth respectively to win and take a 2–0 series lead headed to Cincinnati.
 Cole Hamels pitched a five-hit complete-game shutout for the Phillies in Game 3 to complete the sweep.

 This was the last playoff series won by the Phillies until 2022, and the last time a no-hitter was thrown in the postseason until the 2022 World Series (which the Phillies, ironically, would be on the receiving end of).